-From the table above, we can see the most used inflectional suffix used suffix is the suffix - s or -es that indicates plurality.
+Table 1.
+The number of using inflectional suffixes in the selected poems by Robert Frost used suffix is the suffix - s or -es that indicates plurality.
 That suffix appears 662 times or equal to 32.07 %.
 For the least inflectional suffix used is the suffix -est. The suffix is used to indicate comparison in the poems.